Have you been appointed a Successor Trustee?

 The answer: Many.
 The Successor Trustee has a fiduciary relationship with the beneficiaries, which means the Successor Trustee has a duty to act in the best interest of the named beneficiaries.
 This general duty owed to beneficiaries has various components.
 For example:

 - Duty to Disclose: A Successor Trustee has a duty to let trust beneficiaries know when a trust becomes irrevocable (upon the Trustor’s passing) through a required Probate Code notification.
 A Successor Trustee must disclose a complete copy of the terms of the irrevocable trust to a trust beneficiary if requested.

 - Duty of Care: A Successor Trustee has a duty to follow what the Trustor said in regards to distribution of income or principal.
 A Successor Trustee also has a duty not to commingle trust funds with personal funds.

 - Duty of Loyalty: A Successor Trustee must be completely unselfish and undivided in his/her loyalty to trust beneficiaries.
 A Successor Trustee must avoid self-dealing by not deriving a personal gain in any way from his/her administration of the trust.
 For example, a Successor Trustee should not sell himself/herself a piece of real property at a discount solely for the benefit of the Successor Trustee.

 Bottom Line: Being a Successor Trustee should not be taken lightly.
 When a person becomes a Successor Trustee, he or she should consult an attorney to ensure he or she is compliant with California law as a fiduciary.

-Tony can help you navigate the complicated world of trust administration.
-By being the successor trustee’s attorney, Tony would protect you as Successor Trustee to ensure that you properly administer the trust according to California Probate Code.
+Our attorneys can help you navigate the complicated world of trust administration.
+By being the Successor Trustee’s attorney, we would protect you as Successor Trustee to ensure that you properly administer the trust according to California Probate Code.

-For additional information regarding the Trust Administration process, please contact Tony at (626) 858-9378.
+For additional information regarding the Trust Administration process, please contact our office at (626) 858-9378.